jynik/ready-set-yocto/ready-set-yocto.md

 To enable me to move from machine to machine (e.g., desktop to laptop) with my build environment, I use a portable SSD with the following restrictions,

-* The SSD is formatted with EXT4
+* The SSD is formatted with EXT4.
+ZFS will cause you pain.
 * All machines mount the SSD to the same exact mountpoint, i.e. `/portable`
 * The User and Group IDs I use between machines match.
 If you can't guarantee this with already existing users, consider making a new uid and gid for